 The attribute and persistence layer of OceanDynamo is modeled on that of

-OceanDynamo uses primary indices to retrieve related table items, meaning it scales without limits.
+OceanDynamo uses only primary indices to retrieve related table items and collections, which means it will scale without limits.

 See also Ocean, a Rails framework for creating highly scalable SOAs in the cloud, in which ocean-dynamo is used as a central component: wiki.oceanframework.net